 An end user who attempts to access the BBSM server fraudulently or maliciously.

 In routed networks, some computers cannot communicate with each other directly.
-Instead, they must send packets through one or more relays, or routers.
+Instead, they must send packets through one or more relays (routers).
 In a routed network, the only plug-and-play feature that works is redirection of the initial web page request.

 software developer's kit.
-An SDK is a set of routines and utilities used to help programmers write an application.
+An SDK is a set of routines and utilities that developers use to write an application.
 The BBSM SDK is used to customize and extend the functionality of the BBSM server.

-In the BBSM system, the situation in which the BBSM server is powered off or shut down for any reason (such as from a power outage, a tripped cord, or installing a patch that requires the server to be rebooted) and the server restarts.
+In the BBSM system, the situation in which the server is powered off or shut down for any reason (such as a power outage or patch installation) and the server restarts.
 When the BBSM server is shut down, clients lose access to the Internet and BBSM services, and active sessions are disrupted.
-End users are not able to connect to the BBSM server or terminate active sessions.
-Once the server restarts, clients still may not be able to resume active sessions, because session states are not preserved across server reboots.
-Even if the session is resumed across a server reboot, the end user may be charged an excessive amount (if the user is charged on a per-minute basis), or the user may not receive fair access to the Internet (if the user is being charged for a block of time), because the duration of the server downtime is not captured.
+End users cannot connect to the BBSM server or terminate active sessions.
+After the server restarts, clients still may not be able to resume active sessions because session states are not preserved across server reboots.

 A series of statements that a web server executes when a client's browser requests a page.

-In the BBSM system, the situation in which AtDial service has stopped for any reason (for example, through WEBconfig) and AtDial service is being restarted and re-initialized.
+The situation in which BBSM service has stopped for any reason (such as being stopped through WEBconfig) and BBSM service is being restarted and re-initialized.
 When service stops, clients can still access the Internet.
-Although active sessions are not disrupted, end users cannot activate new sessions or terminate existing sessions until AtDial is restarted.
-Session termination can be active (such as the end user's clicking the Disconnect button) or passive (such as the end user's shutting the client down, unplugging the Ethernet connection, or the client's moving out of range).
-If a client terminates a session when AtDial service is unavailable, the end user may be charged an excessive amount if the user is being charged on a per-minute basis, because the duration of service disruption is not captured.
+Although active sessions are not disrupted, end users cannot activate new sessions or terminate existing sessions until BBSM is restarted.
+Session termination can be active (such as the end user's clicking the Disconnect button) or passive (such as the end user's shutting the client down or unplugging the Ethernet connection, or the client's moving out of range).

-In the BBSM system, a set of interactions between an end user and BBSM.
-The session starts when BBSM serves the start page.
+A set of interactions between an end user and BBSM.
+The session starts when BBSM serves the page set's start page.
 At this point, the session is inactive, which means that the user does not have access to the Internet.
 The session becomes active when BBSM authorizes the user to access the Internet according to the access policy and accounting policy that are specified by the page set.
 The session ends when AtDial deactivates service for the end user.
 Note that transactions pertaining to the session can still exist after the session deactivates.
 These transactions are still associated with that session.

-As used in BBSM documentation, a site is a collection of clients behind switches connected to the Internet through a single network element.
+In BBSM documentation, a site is a collection of clients behind network devices connected to the Internet through a single network device.
 It is a subset of the BBSM internal network.
-Each network element and all its ports are associated with exactly one site.
-There are always one or more mutually exclusive sites in the BBSM internal network.
-A site is often at a single geographic location, such as a single hotel or at a large building.
+Each network device and all of its ports are associated with exactly one site.
+One or more mutually exclusive sites always exist in the BBSM internal network.
+A site is often a single geographic location, such as a single hotel or large building.

-When an end user's session is inactive, BBSM directs all web access attempts to the start page.
-It is the first page displayed to the end user when the end user attempts to connect to the Internet.
-This page usually collects information from the end user using an HTML form.
-The start page prompts the user to authenticate to become authorized to access the Internet.
+An ASP file (page) included in page sets that defines the first page displayed to the end user sees when he or she attempts to connect to the Internet.
+The start page prompts the user to authenticate for authorization to access the Internet.

-A subscription is a period during which BBSM allows the end users to create sessions.
+A subscription is a period during which BBSM enables the end users to create sessions.
 If a user attempts to create a session outside any subscription period, BBSM denies the session.

-Syntax used to denote the beginning or end of a particular message string, parameter string, or data element.
+Syntax used to denote the beginning or end of a particular message string, parameter string, or data device.

 Transmission Control Protocol/Internet Protocol.
 TCP/IP is a communications protocol that is the standard protocol of the Internet and the global standard for communications.
 TCP provides transport functions, which ensures that the total amount of bytes sent is received correctly at the other end.
 TCP/IP is a routable protocol, and the IP part of TCP/IP provides the routing capability.